Make your savings work for you with a 2.2% APY, easy access and no hidden fees.

 The Online Savings Account from Ally Bank comes with several competitive perks:

 - Daily compounded interest.
-Interest on your savings is compounded daily, so you’ll earn on all that you save each day.
+Interest on your savings is compounded daily, so you’ll earn on what you save each day.

 - Security.
-Deposits in this account are covered by FDIC deposit insurance along with Ally’s online and mobile security guarantee.
+Deposits are covered by FDIC deposit insurance along with Ally’s online and mobile security guarantee.

 - No minimum deposit or balance requirements.
-You can open this account with as little as $0 and won’t be forced to maintain any minimum balance.
+You can open this account with as little as $0 with no minimum balance.

 What's the difference between an interest rate and an APY?Your interest rate is the simple interest paid on an account or investment over the period of a year.
 If you invest $2,500 into an account that comes with 1% interest, you’ll earn $25 on that investment at the end of a year.

-The annual percentage yield is a bit trickier: It’s the effective annual rate of return that takes into account the effect of compounding interest over a year.
-In short, it’s the interest rate compounded daily or monthly over the course of a year.
+The annual percentage yield (APY) is a bit trickier: It’s the interest rate compounded daily or monthly over the course of a year.

 What should I look out for?Ally Bank Online Savings Account is a convenient, on-the-go banking option.
 But keep these potential drawbacks in mind.

 - No debit card or ATM access.
-You won’t be able to withdraw cash at ATMs or elsewhere.
+You can’t withdraw cash at ATMs.

 - Outgoing wire transfer fee.
 You’ll pay $20 per outgoing wire transfer with this account.

 - 30 days to fund the account.
-While the account doesn’t have a minimum balance requirement, you will need to make a deposit of any amount within 30 days or it will be closed.
+While the account doesn’t have a minimum balance requirement, you’ll need to make a deposit of any amount within 30 days or it will be closed.

 - No cash deposits.
 Ally doesn’t have any branches or ATMs, so you won’t be able to deposit cash.